 \section{Numerical examples}

 Here we present four numerical examples of electrokinetic flows.
-To verify accuracy of results we compare with the spectral \textsc{Matlab}\textsuperscript\textregistered toolbox \textit{Chebfun} \cite{Driscoll2014} with machine-precision accuracy.
-The first case verifies accuracy of the flow description given a single ion species using a pressure-driven infinite ion channel similar to \cite{Berg2011}.
-Next we verify accuracy when considering multiple ion species.
-Afterwards we verify the implemented reactive interface conditions counterpart to \S\ref{sec::InterfaceConditionIons}.
-The final case displays the capabilities of our solver(s), simulating ionic transport within a randomised solid-fluid porous medium.
+To verify the accuracy of results we compare with the spectral \textsc{Matlab}\textsuperscript\textregistered toolbox \textit{Chebfun} \cite{Driscoll2014} with machine-precision accuracy.
+The first case verifies the accuracy of the flow description given a single ion species using a pressure-driven infinite ion channel similar to \cite{Berg2011}.
+Next, we verify accuracy when considering multiple ion species.
+Afterwards, we verify the implemented reactive interface conditions counterpart to \S\ref{sec::InterfaceConditionIons}.
+The final case displays the capabilities of our solver(s), simulating ionic transport within a randomized solid-fluid porous medium.

-To show spatial convergence of \of results we use the following normalised $L^2$ error point norm.
-We use here the dummy variables $v$ and $v_{ref}$ to denote \of and \textit{Chebfun} results respectively as an example:
+To show spatial convergence of \of results we use the following normalized $L^2$ error point norm.
+We use here the dummy variables $v$ and $v_{\text{cref}}$ to denote \of and \textit{Chebfun} results respectively as an example: